Wetdogtaste/Film-Archiver/README.md

 ### Gatekeeper Notice

-Since Film Archiver is not notarized with Apple, macOS may display a security warning on first launch.
+Since Film Archiver is not yet notarized with Apple, macOS may display a security warning on first launch.
 To open the app:

 1. **Right-click** (or Control-click) on Film Archiver in Applications
 2. Select **Open** from the context menu